Ron Silver: Career

-On television in 1998, he starred opposite Kirstie Alley for season two of her TV comedy series Veronica's Closet.
+On television in 1998, he starred opposite Kirstie Alley in season two of her TV comedy series Veronica's Closet.

 In other films based on true stories, Silver portrayed tennis player Bobby Riggs in the TV docudrama When Billie Beat Bobby (2001), about Riggs' real-life exhibition tennis match against Billie Jean King, which Riggs lost.
 He was also featured as Muhammad Ali's boxing trainer and cornerman Angelo Dundee in Michael Mann's 2001 biopic Ali.

+In 2000 he starred as rock promoter Bill Graham in “Bill Graham Presents” a one man show written by playwright Robert Greenfield, who co-wrote Graham’s posthumously published 1992 autobiography.

 From 2001 to 2002 and again from 2005 to 2006, he had a recurring role as presidential campaign adviser Bruno Gianelli on the NBC series The West Wing.

 Silver provided the narration for the 2004 political documentary film FahrenHYPE 9/11 that was produced as a conservative political response to the award-winning and controversial Michael Moore documentary film, Fahrenheit 9/11.

 Silver also narrated a MEMRI documentary film about the Arab and Iranian reactions to the September 11 attacks called The Arab and Iranian Reaction to 911: Five Years Later.

 Additionally, Silver narrated the audiobook versions of several Philip Roth novels, including American Pastoral, The Plot Against America, and Portnoy's Complaint.

 One of his final film performances was as a judge in another true story, 2006's Find Me Guilty, directed by Sidney Lumet and starring Vin Diesel.

 In February 2008, Silver began hosting The Ron Silver Show on Sirius Satellite Radio, which focused on politics and public affairs.
-The show aired live at 9–11am ET, on Indie Talk, Sirius 110.

 Personal life

 Silver traveled to more than 30 countries and spoke fluent Mandarin Chinese and Spanish.
 He taught at the high school level and was a social worker for the Department of Social Services.

-In 1975 he married a social worker, later Self magazine editor, Lynne Miller; the marriage lasted until their divorce in 1997.
+In 1975 he married Lynne Miller, a social worker who later became a Self magazine editor.
+The couple had two children; they divorced in 1997.

 In 1989, he co-founded the Creative Coalition, an entertainment industry political advocacy organization that champions First Amendment rights, public education, and support for the arts.